Alive (Sia song): Composition

 "Alive" is written in the key of F minor with a tempo of 100 beats per minute.
 The song follows a chord progression of Fm–Cm–D–Fm–Cm–D–Bsus2, and Sia's vocals span from F3 to E5.
 "Alive" is a midtempo pop and synth-pop power ballad.
 Dan Weiss of Billboard found the song similar to Demi Lovato's "Skyscraper" (2011).

 Music video

 The music video for the song directed by Sia and Daniel Askill was released on 5 November 2015.
 It was shot by cinematographer Mathieu Plainfosse.
-It stars child karate star Mahiro Takano.
+It stars child karate star Mahiro Takano sporting Sia’s black and blonde wig performing her karate moves in an abandoned room.
 The music video was filmed in Japan.

 A lyric video was uploaded on 20 October 2015 on Sia's Vevo channel.
 Shot in de-saturated colours, the video features female figures without their faces shown.
 They wear two-toned black and blonde wigs, and the lyrics of the song are written on walls.

 The Japanese official music video was released on 7 March 2016.
 It stars Japanese actress Tao Tsuchiya, who studies Buyō at Japan Women's College of Physical Education, dancing uniquely.
 Due to a big attention to this video from Japan, "Alive" peaked No. 1 on Billboard Japan Hot 100 on 21 March 2016.